Frequently Asked Questions

 The MA degree in Sociology with a thesis requires students to complete a minimum of 30 credit hours past the bachelor’s degree.
-At least 6 of those hours must be in SOCI 500 Thesis Hours.
+At least 6 of those hours must be in Soc 500 Thesis Hours.

 Typically, students take 9 credit hours per semester and 6 credit hours in the summer while completing a thesis.

 The MA degree in Sociology requires a minimum of 30 credit hours past the bachelor’s degree.
 At least 20 total credit hours must be completed in 500- and 600-level courses.
 MA students may take 9 credit hours in 400-level courses in departments with graduate programs, and they may take 12 credit hours outside the home Department, with the advisor’s consent.
 Students must complete all requirements within 6 calendar years of enrollment.